MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab03_Patient Access & Service Center.md

 In this task, you will learn how to **create an invitation code** for patients to sign up and use the Lamna Healthcare Patient Portal.
 Since **Casey Jensen** will be accessing the patient portal to fill her medication in this lab, we will create an account for her.

-1. Open the **Healthcare Administration** app in [Power Apps](http://make.powerapps.com).
+1. [] Open the **Healthcare Administration** app in [Power Apps](http://make.powerapps.com).

     ![Screenshot of Apps screen with Healthcare Administration App](./IMAGES/Lab03/L3P31.png)

-1. In the **Administration** section of the sitemap, select **People,** if not already selected.
+1. [] In the **Administration** section of the sitemap, select **People,** if not already selected.
 You will see the **Active Patients** grid view.
 Open the **Casey Jensen** patient record so we can obtain an invitation code for her to use.

     ![Graphical user interface, application Description automatically generated](./IMAGES/Lab03/L3P32.png)

-1. On Casey Jensen patient record, select **Create Invitation** from the top command bar.
+1. [] On Casey Jensen patient record, select **Create Invitation** from the top command bar.
 It should be near the right side.

     ![Graphical user interface, text, application Description automatically generated](./IMAGES/Lab03/L3P33.png)

-1. You may have to expand additional options to see this command in the drop down.
+1. [] You may have to expand additional options to see this command in the dropdown.

     ![Screenshot of Create Invitation command after expanding more options](./IMAGES/Lab03/L3P34.png)

-1. A New Invitation form will appear.
+1. [] A New Invitation form will appear.
 You don’t need to make any changes.
-Click **Save.** Once saved, an invitation code will be created for the patient.
+Select **Save**.
+Once saved, an invitation code will be created for the patient.
 Let’s go retrieve it.

     ![Graphical user interface, application Description automatically generated](./IMAGES/Lab03/L3P35.png)

-1. Go to the **Advanced** tab on the Invitation record.
+1. [] Go to the **Advanced** tab on the Invitation record.
 Copy and store the **Invitation Code** for accessing the Patient Portal in the next task.

     ![Graphical user interface, text, application, email Description automatically generated](./IMAGES/Lab03/L3P36.png)

 **Congratulations!**  You have successfully created an invitation code for **Casey** to register an account in the Patient Portal.

 ### Task 4: Redeem Invitation Code and Sign into Patient Portal

 In this task, you will **transition personas** and act as **Casey Jensen**, who just received an invitation code to Lamna Healthcare’s Patient Portal and is excited to register and navigate its features.

-1. Open the Lamna Healthcare Patient Portal in [Power Apps](https://make.powerapps.com/).
+1. [] Open the Lamna Healthcare Patient Portal in [Power Apps](https://make.powerapps.com/).

     ![Screenshot of Lamna Healthcare Patient Portal in App list](./IMAGES/Lab03/L3P37.png)

-1. In the first task, we configured the portal to the Healthcare Patient Portal template.
+1. [] In the first task, we configured the portal to the Healthcare Patient Portal template.
 Now that it’s been restarted, your Patient Portal should open and look like the following:

     ![Screenshot of Healthcare Patient Portal Sign in Landing Page](./IMAGES/Lab03/L3P38.png)

-1. If you still see the Customer Self-Service template, make sure you’ve completed Exercise 1, Task 1 to change the template to the Healthcare Patient Portal.
+1. [] If you still see the Customer Self-Service template, make sure you’ve completed Exercise 1, Task 1 to change the template to the Healthcare Patient Portal.

-1. In the Patient Portal, select **Sign in**.
+1. [] In the Patient Portal, select **Sign in**.

     ![Screenshot of Sign in prompt](./IMAGES/Lab03/L3P39.png)

-1. After the sign in page loads, select the **Redeem invitation** tab.
+1. [] After the sign in page loads, select the **Redeem invitation** tab.

     ![Graphical user interface, text, application Description automatically generated](./IMAGES/Lab03/L3P40.png)

-1. Paste the **Invitation code** you stored for Casey Jensen.
-Click **Register.**
+1. [] Paste the **Invitation code** you stored for Casey Jensen.
+Select **Register.**

     ![Graphical user interface, text, application, email Description automatically generated](./IMAGES/Lab03/L3P41.png)

-1. Register a new local account for Casey Jensen with the following recommended details:
+1. [] Register a new local account for Casey Jensen with the following recommended details:
-    1.  **Email**: Casey.Jensen@contoso.com (should auto-fill)
+    1. [] **Email**: Casey.Jensen@contoso.com (should auto-fill)
-    2.  **Username**: CaseyJensen
+    1. [] **Username**: CaseyJensen
-    3.  **Password**: Make up your own.
+    1. [] **Password**: Make up your own.
 Please note the password to use for sign in later.

         ![Graphical user interface, text, application, email Description automatically generated](./IMAGES/Lab03/L3P42.png)

-1. Click **Register**.
+1. [] Select **Register**.
 After selecting Register, you should be signed into the Patient Portal.

 **Congratulations!** You have successfully redeemed an invitation to register an account for Casey and signed in.

 ### Task 5: Navigate the Patient Access Portal

 In this task, you will continue as **Casey** and navigate the features of the Patient Portal.

-1. After registering for an account in the **Patient Access Portal**, you should be welcomed by the portal Homepage or profile page if your account requires action, such as email confirmation required.
+1. [] After registering for an account in the **Patient Access Portal**, you should be welcomed by the portal Homepage or profile page if your account requires action, such as email confirmation required.
 You can ignore the email confirmation warning if displayed.

     ![Graphical user interface, application Description automatically generated](./IMAGES/Lab03/L3P43.png)

-1. Select **Lamna Healthcare** in the upper left to go back to the Homepage.
+1. [] Select **Lamna Healthcare** in the upper left to go back to the Homepage.

     ![Graphical user interface, application Description automatically generated](./IMAGES/Lab03/L3P44.png)

-1. You will be navigated to the Patient Portal **Homepage**.
+1. [] You will be navigated to the Patient Portal **Homepage**.

     ![Graphical user interface, application Description automatically generated](./IMAGES/Lab03/L3P45.png)

-1. In the center of the homepage, you will see **shortcuts** to schedule an appointment, view messages, or find a doctor.
+1. [] In the center of the homepage, you will see **shortcuts** to schedule an appointment, view messages, or find a doctor.

     ![Screenshot of homepage shortcuts](./IMAGES/Lab03/L3P46.png)

-1. Below the shortcuts, you will see **current patient information** including unread messages, upcoming appointments, and current medications.
+1. [] Below the shortcuts, you will see **current patient information** including unread messages, upcoming appointments, and current medications.

     ![Graphical user interface, text, application, email Description automatically generated](./IMAGES/Lab03/L3P47.png)

-1. In the left navigation bar, you will see all available options for navigation in the Patient Portal.
-Click through the options to see what’s available and each associated screen.
+1. [] In the left navigation bar, you will see all available options for navigation in the Patient Portal.
+Select the options to see what’s available and each associated screen.

     ![Graphical user interface, application Description automatically generated](./IMAGES/Lab03/L3P48.png)

-1.  **Home** command will direct you to the homepage.
+1. [] **Home** command will direct you to the homepage.

-1.  **Find a doctor** shows a list of practitioners with associated information.
+1. [] **Find a doctor** shows a list of practitioners with associated information.

     ![Table Description automatically generated](./IMAGES/Lab03/L3P49.png)

-1.  **Messages** allows a secure method to send and receive messages to healthcare professionals.
-Expand Messages on the navigation bar to see both the **Inbox** and **Sent** messages.
+1. [] **Messages** allows a secure method to send and receive messages to healthcare professionals.
+Expand **Messages** on the navigation bar to see both the **Inbox** and **Sent** messages.

     ![Graphical user interface, text, application Description automatically generated](./IMAGES/Lab03/L3P50.png)

-1. Expand **Appointments** to check upcoming and schedule new appointments.
+1. [] Expand **Appointments** to check upcoming and schedule new appointments.
 Scheduling new appointments allows for clinic or virtual appointments, which also includes instant virtual appointments.
 The Virtual Visit Lab will go through the process of booking an instant virtual appointment.

     ![Graphical user interface, text, application Description automatically generated](./IMAGES/Lab03/L3P51.png)

-1. Check **Medical records** including medications, allergies, conditions, visit summaries, care plans, and care team.
+1. [] Check **Medical records** including medications, allergies, conditions, visit summaries, care plans, and care team.
 You can see a full overview and filter by date and type.

     ![Graphical user interface, text, email Description automatically generated](./IMAGES/Lab03/L3P52.png)

-1. Lastly, there is Personal information, including emergency contacts and insurance coverages.
+1. [] Lastly, there is Personal information, including emergency contacts and insurance coverages.

     ![Text Description automatically generated](./IMAGES/Lab03/L3P53.png)

     ![Graphical user interface, text, application Description automatically generated](./IMAGES/Lab03/L3P54.png)

-1. The Azure Health Bot icon shows at the lower right-hand corner of the screen.
-You may start a conversation by clicking **Let’s Chat** button to open the virtual assistant.
+1. [] The Azure Health Bot icon shows at the lower right-hand corner of the screen.
+You may start a conversation by selecting **Let’s Chat** button to open the virtual assistant.

     ![Screenshot of Let's Chat virtual assistant Health Bot](./IMAGES/Lab03/L3P55.png)

-1. In the final exercise, we will have a full conversation with the bot, but for now we will close and continue.
+1. [] In the final exercise, we will have a full conversation with the bot, but for now we will close and continue.

     ![Screenshot of closing the Health Bot conversation](./IMAGES/Lab03/L3P56.png)

-1. You may access the patient Profile page at any time by selecting the patient’s name in the upper right drop-down and selecting **Profile**.
+1. [] You may access the patient Profile page at any time by selecting the patient’s name in the upper right dropdown and selecting **Profile**.

     ![Graphical user interface, text, application Description automatically generated](./IMAGES/Lab03/L3P57.png)

-1. Here you can customize the patient profile as needed.
+1. [] Here you can customize the patient profile as needed.
 For now, we will keep it the same.

     ![Graphical user interface, application Description automatically generated](./IMAGES/Lab03/L3P58.png)

-1. You may log out of the Patient Portal by selecting the patient’s name in the upper right drop-down and selecting **Sign Out**.
+1. [] You may log out of the Patient Portal by selecting the patient’s name in the upper right drop-down and selecting **Sign Out**.

     ![Graphical user interface, text, application Description automatically generated](./IMAGES/Lab03/L3P59.png)

-1. You should be redirected back to the sign in page.
+1. [] You should be redirected back to the sign in page.

     ![A person holding a baby Description automatically generated with low confidence](./IMAGES/Lab03/L3P60.png)

 **Congratulations!** You have navigated the Patient Portal to see what information and communication is available to the Patient.
 In this exercise, you learned how to configure the Patient Access Portal to display as the Healthcare Patient Portal, modify the portal to display the company name, invite patients to register to the website, and navigate the website features.

+===

 ## Exercise 2: Configure Agent Scripts